invopop/gobl/regimes/mx/README.md

 }
 ```

-### `ClaveUnidad`
+### `ClaveUnidad` - Unit Code

 The CFDI’s `ClaveUnidad` field specifies the unit in which the quantity of an invoice's line is given.
 These are UNECE codes that GOBL will map directly from the invoice's line item unit.
-See the [source code](../../org/unit.go) for the full list of supported units with its UNECE codes.
+See the [source code](../../org/unit.go) for the full list of supported units with their associated UNECE codes.

 #### Example